 -- Gymnema sylvestre

 However, there are other supplements you could take, depending on what you're eating, how long you've been diabetic, your nutritional-gap analysis, and what other health issues you have.

-Avoid the Common Mistakes When Purchasing Supplements
+The Top 3 Mistakes People Make When Purchasing Supplements

 Nutritional supplements are provided and packaged in many different ways, e.g. vitamin pills, multi-vitamin/mineral pills, tablets, capsules, herbs, herbal tinctures, powders, liquids, etc.

 Nutritional supplements can provide some key nutrients that are difficult to get from food but we need to maintain good health, e.g. CoQ10, Vitamin D3, alpha lipoic acid, l-carnosine.